ShammyLevva/FTAnalyzer/docs/index.md

 <div class="wikidoc">
 <h1>Family Tree Analyzer</h1>
- <h3>NOTE This documentation has been moved from Codeplex unchanged and requires a LOT of revision, in particular a lot of links will be broken</h3>
+ <h3>NOTE This documentation has been moved from Codeplex largely unchanged and requires a LOT of revision, in particular a lot of links will be broken</h3>
 <p>Use FTAnalyzer to investigate your family tree in new and interesting ways, see where your ancestors lived and moved over time on the new maps feature.
 Find errors in your tree eg: childrens birthdates before parent was born.
 See lists of who is missing
  from census searches then click their name to automatically search on Ancestry, Find My Past, Familysearch etc. And lots more.</p>
 <p>Windows 10 &amp; 8.1 installs may require you to click More Info and accept the certificate the first time you run the app.</p>